Iterable/iterable-swift-sdk/README.md

 	Objective-C:

 	```
-	// Get the inApp messages list
+	// Get the in-app messages list
     NSArray *messages = [IterableAPI.inAppManager getMessages];

-	// Show an inApp message
+	// Show an in-app message
 	[IterableAPI.inAppManager showMessage:message];

-	// Show an inApp message without consuming, i.e., not removing it from the queue
+	// Show an in-app message without consuming, i.e., not removing it from the queue
 	[IterableAPI.inAppManager showMessage:message consume:NO callbackBlock:nil];

 	```

-	###### When User Clicks a Button in the InApp Message
+	###### When User Clicks a Button in the In-App Message
-	If the clicked `href` in the inApp message is a url (which is the case most of the time), `IterableURLDelegate` is called.
+	If the clicked `href` in the in-app message is a url (which is the case most of the time), `IterableURLDelegate` is called.
 If you don't set a custom class for `IterableConfig.urlDelegate` then mobile Safari will be opened with the clicked href url.

 	If the clicked `href` is not a url but a custom action name,  `IterableCustomActionDelegate` is called.
 Please see example in sample code [here](https://github.com/Iterable/swift-sdk/blob/master/sample-apps/swift-sample-app/swift-sample-app/AppDelegate.swift) to see how to implement `IterableURLDelegate` and `IterableCustomActionDelegate` and handle clicked urls.